dlk3/downloadChromecastBackgrounds/README.md

 ## delDupes

-This Python script will delete duplicate files from within a snigle directory.
+This Python script will delete duplicate files.
 It compares the MD5 hashes of the files to identify duplicates.

 Usage: